Helpful Information About Your Surgery

 What to expect after the injection

-PRP (Platelet Rich Plasma Injections) & Synvisc Injections
+PRP (Platelet Rich Plasma Injections) & Durolane Injections

-Synvisc is occasionally used for arthritic joints.
-It costs approximately $500.
+Durolane and Synvisc are occasionally used for arthritic joints.
+They cost approximately $500.
 80% of patients feel that they have a worthwhile result for six months or more.
-Patients with an egg allergy cannot use it.
+Patients with an egg allergy cannot use Synvisc.
 Again, the broad principles above apply.

 Simple, basic, preparation can make a world of difference to your postoperative recovery.
 It allows you to concentrate on recovering from surgery without the extra stresses associated with daily life.